MBACP (Reg.) Counsellor

 I have a fully enhanced and up-to-date DBS check which enables me to work with children and young people.

-My current standard charge is £35.00 per counselling session (this includes the initial assessment/consultation session).
+My current standard charge is £40.00 per counselling session, which includes the initial assessment.

 Monday 4:00pm - 6:30pm